($828) Cost to ship a car from Newark, NJ to Charleston, SC

 Factors affecting Newark to Charleston car shipping costs

-When transporting your vehicle from Newark to Charleston, these factors will influence the cost:
+When you’re arranging vehicle transport from Newark to Charleston, keep these cost factors in mind:

 Transport method